 The meat of the Midday Prayer rests in its psalms.
 Four options can be read, though some prefer to read all of them daily.

-Illumine the World: A Commentary on the Midday Collects
+Illumine the World: Reflections on the Midday Collects

 The ordering for Midday Prayer can serve as a great way to refocus on something other than our own problems and to work on bending ourselves back out instead of staying bent in.